SpamScope/untroubled-spam-fetcher/README.rst

     "UNTROUBLED_CACHE_PATH": "/var/tmp",
     "UNTROUBLED_STORE_PATH": "/tmp/untroubled_mails",
     "UNTROUBLED_WAIT_TIME": 3600,
-    "UNTROUBLED_MONTHS": 1,
+    "UNTROUBLED_MONTHS": 0,

 ``UNTROUBLED_TIMEOUT``: timeout HTTP connections.
 ``UNTROUBLED_CACHE_PATH``: path where store the cache files useful to get only mails delta. ``UNTROUBLED_STORE_PATH``: path where store the mails. ``UNTROUBLED_WAIT_TIME``: if daemon is enabled wait time seconds before gets new mails. ``UNTROUBLED_MONTHS``: how many months archive you want get.
+0 means only last month.

 You can set environment variables or change them from command line.
 Command line has the priority.